Volume 40 - Issue 22 - June 3, 2021

 A standard KDOT agreement for engineering and technical services will be used for this project.
-Special Attachments for the Kansas “Tax Clearance Certificate,” the “Certification of Final Indirect Costs,” and the Special Attachment No. 10 (“Policy Regarding Sexual Harassment”) will need to be provided by the selected consultant with the signed work order following negotiations.
+Special Attachments for the Kansas “Tax Clearance Certificate,” the “Certification of Final Indirect Costs,” and the Special Attachment No. 10 (“Policy Regarding Sexual Harassment”) will also eventually become attachments to the contract.

 Questions about this RFP shall be sent by email to KDOT at firstname.lastname@example.org.